60 min. Aired Thursday October 14th | 10am PT / 12pm CT

 A bookworm and introvert who never spoke in class until college, in recent years Tracie started getting comfortable with being uncomfortable.
 Though she now realizes she won’t die speaking in public, to the media, or on camera, she still hates parties and crowds - but loves espresso and movies.
 When we are not in a pandemic, she loves traveling, Disney World, visiting local coffee shops and very slowly running 5Ks with her husband.
 Now you can find her hanging at home with her family, cooking, reading, hiking in her backyard and watching a ton of Netflix.

-This webinar has been submitted by HRCI/SHRM for 1 (one) general RCH credit.
-You must attend the entire one-hour live webinar session per HRCI and SHRM rules and regulations to qualify for credit.
+TThis webinar has been submitted by HRCI/SHRM for 1 (one) general RCH credit until 11/30/2021.
+You must watch the entire one-hour recording session per HRCI and SHRM rules and regulations to qualify for credit.
 If approved, you will be sent an email containing program codes within 30 days of the date of presentation.

 Please Note: Our webinar platform monitors attendees "time on the system" and if you attend for less than one hour and you will not be issued program codes.

 Questions?
 Please visit our FAQ page to find answers to your webinar-related question.
 Registering for an Ascentis webinar means you will be receiving emailed earned program codes, occasional informational, educational and solutions emails from Ascentis.
 You may unsubscribe at any time.
 Keep in mind: Ascentis emails are the way in which earned program codes are distributed and unsubscribing will inhibit receipt of your codes.